 Fredrikson School of Education – Graduate Education Academic Information

-The Fredrikson School of Education, nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP), currently offers six Master of Education (M.Ed.) programs and two Education Specialist (Ed.S.) programs, all approved by the Higher Learning Commission (HLC).
+The Fredrikson School of Education, nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP), currently offers five Master of Education (M.Ed.) programs and two Education Specialist (Ed.S.) programs, all approved by the Higher Learning Commission (HLC).
 These programs offer convenient, affordable degrees for educators pursuing advanced degrees, non-educators seeking initial certification, and people pursuing careers in adult and higher education.
 Information about these programs can be accessed with the following link: